 How to Calculate the Functional Net Worth

-To calculate the value of my pension, I use the 4% rule.
+To calculate the value of my pension, I use the 4% rule of thumb.
 This rule, first proposed by William Bengen in 1994 and validated in a 1998 Trinity University Study, is based on historical investment return research.

 But Why Calculate the Functional Net Worth?